mideind/FlutterSnowboy/README.md

 ## Contributing

 All contributions are welcome.
-If you would like to lend and hand, feel free to fork this repository and open pull requests to your heart's content.
+If you would like to lend and hand, feel free to fork this repository and open pull requests.

 ## License